DLiNa/dlina.github.io/_posts/2015-06-22-Editing-Rules.md

 ## Rule 8: Collectives as part of a collective – example

-Especially in dramas where large crowds play a major role, there are often subdivisions of the crowds speaking while there is no explicit reference to which people this part of the larger collective consists of (no Six of Twekve here).
-Usually, this includes none of the major characters and the utterances, while important for the atmosphere of the setting, are quite short.
+Especially in dramas with several large crowds, subdivisions of these crowds take action and speak out while there is no explicit reference to who is actually part of this subdivision (no Six-of-Twelve here).
+Usually, these groups include none of the major characters and the utterances – while important for the atmosphere of the setting – are quite short.
-Here, we decided to not partition the collective, but rather to build it up: »Some of the crowd«, »Others of the crowd« etc. are considered an `<alias>` of the larger collectives `<character>`.
+Here, we decided to not partition the collective, but rather to build it up: "Some of the crowd", "Others of the crowd" etc. are considered an `<alias>` of the larger collectives `<character>`.

 ### Before editing